lfcj/EssentialFeed/README.md

     Clear separation of concerns, establishing proper boundaries and utilizing dependency inversion whenever necessary are the keys to a clean architecture, not the paradigm one uses

-## Persisntece Module
+## Persistence Module

 #### 12. URLCache as a Persistence Alternative & Solving The Infamous “But it works on my machine!”
-Caching Problem
+Caching Problem ✅

 -   Pros and cons of `URLCache` as a caching/persistence alternative.
     - `URLCache` caches response by mapping `CachedURLResponse`s to `URLRequest`s.
 One can create its own `URLCache` instance with disk path, and memory preferences (RAM or hard drive).
 Creating policies onself is also possible (`requestCachePolicy`).
 It all works out of the box as long as the server implements cache-control correctly.